ethereum/eth-wiki/roadmap/istanbul.md

 - While 615 introduces ten new opcodes, which [Bryant Eisenbach](https://ethereum-magicians.org/t/eip-615-subroutines-and-static-jumps-for-the-evm/2728/39) and [Nick Johnson](https://ethereum-magicians.org/t/eip-615-subroutines-and-static-jumps-for-the-evm/2728/31) though was a large number.
 The [opcodes are mapped to similar functional elements in eWASM](https://ethereum-magicians.org/t/eip-615-subroutines-and-static-jumps-for-the-evm/2728/44) which will help with the EVM->eWASM transition.
 Are Bryan and Nick happy with this?

 #### Probable path forward
-- Prepare for Istanbul: 615, one of the account versioning proposals (most likely 1891)
+- Prepare for Istanbul: 615 and [1702 - See under Specification -> Contract Deployment -> Alternative Design](https://eips.ethereum.org/EIPS/eip-1702))
 - Prepare for April 2020 Hard Fork: None
-- Shelve indefinitely: 663, two of the account versioning proposals (most likely 1702 and 1707+1712)
+- Shelve indefinitely: 663, two of the account versioning proposals (most likely 1891 and 1707+1712)

 ### **Storage gas cost cluster**
 Relevant: